tangobattle/tango/README.md

 The ICE configuration server must:

 -   Run over HTTP or HTTPS.
 -   Accept, via POST, `GetRequest` and return `GetResponse` as defined in `core/tango-protos/src/protos/iceconfig.proto`.
-Note that these must be in serialize Protobuf format.
+Note that these must be in serialized Protobuf format.

 ## Automatic Updates